Lilypads/AI-Line-Follower/simulators/enkiSimulator/README.md

 __First the enki library needs to be built__

-1. cd to the directory (assuming you clone this repository to ~/ or Home directory as instructed on first README, else just cd to where the directory is):
+1. Change directory to the library directory (assuming you clone this repository to ~/ or Home directory as instructed on first README, else just cd to where the directory is):
 ```
 cd ~/AI-Line-Follower/simulators/enkiSimulator/enki
 ```